JackDolbs/gear/README.md

 # :baby: Getting Started

-1. To start familiarity with Gear, write your smart-contract program or take one from the [examples](https://github.com/gear-tech/gear/tree/master/examples).
+1. To start familiarity with Gear, you can bring your own smart-contract program or take one from the [examples](https://github.com/gear-tech/gear/tree/master/examples).
 A comprehensive amount of smart contract examples is available for your convenience and faster onboarding.

-2. Compile your smart-contract into WASM
+2. Compile your smart-contract into WASM.

-3. Deploy and test smart contract, send a message to a program, check how it is going.
+3. Deploy and test smart contract in Gear demo environment, send a message to a program, check how it is going.

-4. Also you can download and run your own Gear node connected to the Gear testnet or create your own multi-onde local testnet.
+4. Also you can download and run your Gear node locally or create your own multi-node local testnet.

 ## :scroll: 1.
 Write and prepare your smart-contract